lrgresearch/2022/index.md

 ### February 2023

 * New version (v23.2.0) of *gpaw-tools* is released.
 It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
 You can find what's new at [release notes](https://www.lrgresearch.org/gpaw-tools/development/releasenotes/#version-2320) page.
+* Hakan Yakupoğlu is joined our group.
+Welcome, Hakan.

 ### October 2022